dustinpfister/blog_posts/_posts/threejs-scene.md

 ## 1 - What to know

 This is an post on [three.js](https://threejs.org/) and even then this is just a general post that covers just one little constructor known as [THREE.Scene](https://threejs.org/docs/index.html#api/scenes/Scene).
 If you are new to three.js you might want to start with [my getting started post on three.js](/2018/04/04/threejs-getting-started/) as a starting point an three.js.
-If you are new to javaScript in general I have wrote a few [getting started type posts with javaScript](/2018/11/27/js-getting-started/) also that may help a little.
+If you are new to javaScript in general I have wrote a few [getting started type posts with javaScript](/2018/11/27/js-getting-started/) that might be worth checking out if you are still fairly new to JavaScript in general.
+So then I assume that you have at least some basic working knowledge of the basics of threejs and JavaScript, so I will not be getting into the basics of these topics here.
+However in this section I will quickly cover a few things that you might want to read up more on when it comes to getting a more solid understanding of the scene objects, and some other related topics that you show know in order to do something with a scene object.

 ### 1.1 - Version Numbers matter with three.js